Robotics-BUT/MPC-MAP-Student/book_src/resources/simulator/text.md

 - **Path planning**: an algorithm to find optimal, obstacle-free path from the start to goal location (e.g. A* and Dijkstra's algorithms).
 - **Motion control**: a control strategy to follow the computed path by using the actual estimated pose.
 This results in the control commands for the individual wheels.

+The simulator has been tested in **MATLAB R2023b**; it may not work correctly in other versions.

 ## Variables

 The simulator uses numerous variables to provide its function; however, not all of them can be used/red to solve the task (the robot's true position, for example).
 The variables are divided into three groups (structures):